neverstopcreating/Device-view-app/README.md

-# Homework Ubiquiti
+# Device app

-Hello,this is homework from Karolina Uskure.
+Hello,this is device app from Karolina Uskure.
 Few notes on my project:
 -It was generated using Vite and for my component styling Ive picked Mantine.
 -DevicePage can be accesed by clicking on the device name in the table or grid.